 Mission: 1.
 City rescue mission, inc. (the organization), a not-for-profit organization founded in 1946, exists to transform the lives of the homeless and needy, serving them through the love and compassion of jesus christ, meeting people at their spiritual and physical points of need with the goal of preparing them to return to independent living.
 The organization provides emergency services (hot meals, clean clothing and safe shelter) to the homeless and needy in jacksonville and the surrounding northeast florida communities.
 The organization also provides a long term residential, biblically based recovery program (lifebuilders).
 Individuals entering lifebuilders are offered biblical instruction, counseling including relapse prevention and computer literacy classes as well as on-site medical, dental and chiropractic care.
-In addition to lifebuilders, the organization provides job training/placement services and educational opportunities through its newday program.
-The organization is privatel
+In addition to lifebuilders, the organization provides job training/placement services and educational opportunities through its workforce development program.
+The organizat

-Lifebuilders recovery program: lifebuilders is a 12 month biblically based residential recovery program focusing on individuals hurting from life controlling issues.
+Programs: Lifebuilders recovery program: lifebuilders is a 12 month biblically based residential recovery program focusing on individuals hurting from life controlling issues.
 Our goal is for them to experience a personal relationship with jesus christ.
 The purpose of lifebuilders is to prepare individuals for productive, independent living.
 Areas of emphasis include chapel services, morning devotions, bible-based instruction, case management, relapse prevention and individual counseling sessions.
 Small group work is done in the areas of: anger management, boundaries, relapse prevention, understanding the bible, forgiveness and godly parenting.
 All staff are aacc certified.
-For the fiscal year ending september 30, 2015, 123 men and women received instruction in the lifebuilders program.
+For the fiscal year ending september 30, 2016, 306 men and women received instruction in the lifebuilders program.

 City Rescue Mission (CRM) provides emergency shelter for men, women, and women with children in Jacksonville FL, but CRM is SO much more!
 I volunteer at the McDuff Avenue Campus, home to the LifeBuilders Recovery Program.
 LifeBuilders is a Bible-based, non-denominational Christian, long-term residential recovery program.
 Participants in the LifeBuilders Program live at the McDuff campus for approximately 18 months.